-American dog ticks can transmit Rocky Mountain spotted fever (Rickettsia rickettsii) to dogs, cats, and humans.
+American dog ticks are of importance because they can transmit Rocky Mountain spotted fever (Rickettsia rickettsii) to dogs, cats, and humans.
 They can also transmit cytauxzoonosis (Cytauxzoon felis) - an often-fatal blood parasite to cats.
 The American dog tick can also induce tick paralysis, which is caused by components in tick saliva.
 Tick paralysis occurs more frequently in children and smaller animals and can often be reversed by removing the tick in a timely manner.